-- No Lost Time Injuries were recorded in 2016.
+- No Lost Time Injuries were recorded in 2017.
 This is an exceptional result.
-A total of 67 safety and JSA meetings were held during the year as part of the proactive program. - No cases of medical and restricted work-related treatment in 2016 and no MTI incidents were reported in 2016 - Health and safety is a natural priority for the Project.
-Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders. - No Restricted Work Injury was recorded during 2016, and no Lost Time Injuries occurred.
-This is an excellent result for the Project, even taking into consideration the reduction in exploration activities at the mine site.
-The focus for the Health and Safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules - In September 2015, the health centre at Lefoutou was opened and is now fully functional.
-Mining Project Development Congo SAU ("MPD Congo") equipped the health centre with medical equipment, medical supplies, and currently pays half of the salaries of the employees of the health centre every month during the whole year 2016 - Approximately US\$11,800 was spent as part of the Project's commitment to communities and to facilitate access to quality care for the populations present in the mining concession by paying an additional indemnity to the salaries paid by Council and Departmental management; Contributing to the purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2400 litres of diesel and an ambulance. - During 2016, 398 community communication meetings took place with approximately 1059 local stakeholders - Another HIV/AIDS awareness outreach campaign was undertaken in 2016 to increase the awareness of the HIV prevention programme.
-The HIV/AIDS awareness outreach campaign sessions were attended by 13 employees including contractors, and 468 members of the local community - MPD, with the Léfoutou health centre, took part in the World HIV Awareness day in the villages around the camp.
-As a result of this communication effort, over 6,777 condoms were distributed at the work place and in the eight villages within the project area over 2016
+A total of 42 safety and JSA (Job Safety Analysis) meetings were held during the year as part of the proactive program. - No cases of medical and restricted work-related treatment in 2017 and no MTI incidents were reported in 2017 - Health and safety is a natural priority for the Project.
+Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders. - At the end of 2017 the Zanaga project achieved a total of 2037 days without any accident - No Restricted Work Injury was recorded during 2017, and no Lost Time Injuries occurred.
+This is an excellent result for the Project, even taking into consideration the reduction in activity at the mine site.
+The focus for the Health and Safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules - During 2017, the Project provided financial support to nurses working at Léfoutou health centre and to teachers' assistants via the village parents-and-teachers associations to cover the resource gap in nurse and teacher capacity at Léfoutou health centre and in the schools of the villages surrounding the project - Approximately US\$11,800 was spent as part of the Project's commitment to communities and to facilitate access to quality care for the populations present in the mining concession by paying an additional indemnity to the salaries paid by Council and Departmental management; Contributing to the purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2400 litres of diesel and an ambulance. - During 2017, 124 community communication meetings took place with approximately 600 local stakeholders - Another HIV/AIDS awareness outreach campaign was undertaken in 2017 to increase the awareness of the HIV prevention programme.
+The HIV/AIDS awareness outreach campaign sessions were attended by 25 employees including contractors - MPD Congo took part in the World HIV Awareness day in the villages around the camp.
+As a result of this communication effort, over 3,108 condoms were distributed at the work place and in the eight villages within the project area over 2017